datawire/ambassador-docs/docs/argo/latest/howtos/manage-rollouts-using-cloud.md

 You can pause a Rollout to give you more time to look into the status of your service since it begun.

-The pause button can be found on the Service Details page in the **Rollouts** tab or on the HUD in the service overview.
+The pause button can be found on the Service Details page in the **Rollouts** tab.

 <Alert severity="warning">
 Has the exact effect as pausing a rollout in the Argo Rollouts Dashboard or by running *kubectl argo rollouts pause &lt;ROLLOUT_NAME&gt;*